SkillsUnion/tamkeen-software/docs/3-backend/welcome-module/hardware-software-requirement.md

-# Eclipse Temurin JDK 17 Hardware and Software requirement guide
+# Java installation Hardware and Software requirement guide

-This guide covers the hardware and software requirements to install **Eclipse Temurin JDK 17** on both Windows and macOS.
+This guide covers the hardware and software requirements to install **Java(JDK)** on both Windows and macOS.

 ---
 ## Hardware Requirements

 ### Windows